learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 let it = new Book('It', 'Horror', '1986');
 let theShining = new Book('The Shining', 'Horror', '1977');

+// the `books` setter replaces all books with whatever it is passed
-stephenKing.books = [...stephenKing.books, it];
+// here, we pass it all the previous books plus the new book we want to add stephenKing.books = [...stephenKing.books, it];
 stephenKing.books = [...stephenKing.books, theShining];